Home » Miscellany, Statistics

 Relying On The Big One

 As mentioned above the Irish thrived on the big play early in the year.
-At the mid-year point Notre Dame’s offense was compared to Missourri, Oregon, and Penn State (chosen for specific reasons), in an attempt to benchmark it.
+At the mid-year point Notre Dame’s offense was compared to Missouri, Oregon, and Penn State (chosen for specific reasons), in an attempt to benchmark it.

 The goal of this exercise was three-fold.
 First, comparing the number and per play averages of the big plays outlines the explosiveness of the Irish offense.
 Second, examining the percent of the offense that comes from the big play determines whether or not the Irish rely too much on it.
 Finally, comparing the average yards per play without big plays speaks to the degree of offensive efficiency.